 If the standard speculum is uncomfortable – tell us – we can use a smaller one as they come in different sizes.

 What does a smear test check for?

-The current cervical smear screening programme is an “HPV first” testing programme – which essentially means when you go for a smear, the lab first tests the sample for the presence of “risky HPV” (there’s loads of different HPV viruses – only a handful cause cervical cancer – and interestingly they’re not the same ones that cause visible genital warts!).
+The current cervical smear screening programme is an “HPV first” testing programme – which essentially means when you go for a smear, the lab first tests the sample for the presence of “risky HPV” (there are loads of different HPV viruses – only a handful cause cervical cancer – and interestingly they’re not the same ones that cause visible genital warts!).

 What happens when the smear test results are abnormal?